 - Don’t be neglectful: surprisingly, the exact opposite of pampering can also make a child develop narcissism.
 As I said, when a child is neglected he usually concludes that he is totally worthless.
 This conclusion usually makes him develop inferiority as a result the child may develop narcissism in order to compensate for the inferiority feelings.

 - Avoid violent fights in the presence of your children: most violent children and bullies are usually raised by parents who fight violently in front of them.
-Children who are raised in a home were parents constantly fight each other usually grow up believing that violence is the only way to solve problems.
+Children who are raised in a home where parents constantly fight each other usually grow up believing that violence is the only way to solve problems.